 If you're wondering where your sales tax goes, you're not alone.
 Many voters want to make informed decisions regarding this topic as it comes up during elections.
 A large percentage of state and local sales tax money typically goes to the general fund, but some is earmarked for special purposes.
 State and local governments have authority from the federal government to levy taxes, and the law gives them considerable leeway how they raise and spend tax dollars.

 The General Fund

-Most state and local sales tax revenue goes to general government expenditures because it's added to the general fund, along with money from other sources, such as licensing fees and income taxes.
-For example, 84 percent of Oklahoma's sales tax goes to its general fund.
+Most state and local sales tax revenue goes to general government expenditures because it is added to the general fund, along with money from other sources, such as licensing fees and income taxes.

 Allocation of State Revenue